 Turabi told me this in our 1993 interview—

 “the Palestinians [in Sudan] were created from Beirut from the United Nations and United States Command.
 They are brought into the Sudan and they are now camped in a few places in Eastern Sudan. . .
 But there are Palestinian soldiers who were evacuated from Beirut when Beirut was dealt with many, many years back.
 And they’re now there.
 That’s the only non-Sudanese military personnel in the Sudan. . .
 But other Arabs came to the Sudan without visas.
 And some Palestinians who were thrown out of Kuwait, who couldn’t go back to Egypt or to Israeli-occupied—or to Jordan, some of them came to the Sudan.”

 As for the roughly two million Sudanese who were uprooted by the violence in the South and were living in refugee camps without sanitation on the outskirts of Khartoum, Turabi told me that they were “better off” in the North.

 Following are excerpts of my video conversation with Hassan Turabi:

 Suzan Mazur: Dr. Turabi, six main training camps have been cited from which your regime is said to export terrorists to Egypt, North Africa and the Gulf States.
-Three camps are supposed to be on the East Coast in the Red Sea region at Arous, Gibet, and Port Sudan.
+Three camps are supposed to be on the East Coast in the Red Sea region at Arous, Geibeit, and Port Sudan.
 One in Kassala in the Eastern Province and another at El Jali, north of Khartoum.
-And another at Wad Sedna, about 12 kilometers from where we now sit.
+And another at Wad Seidna, about 12 kilometers from where we now sit.
 What is your response to this?